-The KILT Protocol is licensed under a commonly used license model for open source software.
+The KILT Protocol is licensed under a commonly used license model for open-source software.
 Using the software of the reference implementations and using the principals of the protocol will not be charged.
-However, anyone is free to develop applications on top of the KILT Protocol and license them in exchange for money, or offer paid services on top of the KILT Protocol.
-It will also be possible to earn KILT Tokens by offering services like attestations with the KILT Protocol.
-Offering such services is a business model for attesters.
-Neither BOTLabs nor the KILT Foundation will charge any fees to anyone using the KILT Protocol Software.
+However, anyone is free to develop applications on top of the KILT Protocol and license them in exchange for money or offer paid services on top of the KILT Protocol.
+It will also be possible to earn KILT Coins by offering services like attestations with the KILT Protocol.
+Offering such services is a business model for Attesters.
+Neither BOTLabs nor the KILT Foundation will charge any fees to anyone using the KILT Protocol software.

-I need KILT in my organisation.
+I need KILT in my organization.
 How do I proceed?

 I want to become a System Integrator.
 What do I need to do?

-First of all: get in touch with us through email@example.com – we will start the process together with you.
-For becoming a certified KILT System Integrator, we will ask you to show us some work already done on KILT.
-Our Core Team will make a code review on that and we will ask you for a contact to one customer you met in a project situation for a short interview.
-Certified Integrators will be listed on the KILT homepage.
+First of all: get in touch via firstname.lastname@example.org – we will start the process together with you.
+For becoming a Certified KILT Integrator, we will ask you to show us some work already done on KILT.
+KILT’s Team will conduct a code review and we will ask for a short interview with one customer of yours you met in a project situation.

 Is KILT running on Ethereum?
 And will the KILT Coin be an ERC20 Token?

-No. KILT is based on Parity Substrate (parity.io).
-KILT will have a native Blockchain and a native Coin.
+No. The KILT blockchain is built on Parity Substrate and is running as a parachain in the Polkadot network.
+KILT has its own native blockchain and a native KILT Coin.

 Can I install a KILT full node myself?

 You can, but you don’t need to.
-We’ve deployed full nodes for you to use.
-If you wish to run a full node and connect to Mash Net (our current KILT Blockchain testnet), our codebase is open source and available here.
+We’ve deployed full nodes for you touse.
+If you wish to run a full node and connect to KILT Spiritnet (the KILT Mainnet), our codebase is open source and available here.